A human-centered App designed to empower recovery through thoughtful design and contextual support.

 Research-Driven Design

-To design a meaningful solution, I conducted in-depth research including interviews with survivors, social workers, psychologists, and journalists.
+To design a meaningful solution, I conducted in-depth research including interviews with social workers, psychologists, and journalists.
 I explored the societal and emotional factors affecting recovery and examined existing digital tools to identify gaps.

 Key findings included: